 Furkan joined Watsi on May 16th, 2015.
 Six years ago, Furkan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Furkan's most recent donation traveled 3,100 miles to support Gift, a two-year-old boy from Tanzania, to fund life-changing clubfoot surgery.
+Furkan's most recent donation traveled 2,700 miles to support Edna, a single mother from Kenya, to fund surgery so she can walk again.

 Gift is curious, charming, and social two-year-old boy.
 He's the second born child in a family of three children.
 Both of his parents are small scale farmers who grow maize, beans, and vegetables for their food.
 They also go out to seek other work, such as helping on other farms, to earn an income.
 Gift has clubfoot of his right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Gift receive treatment.
 On July 13th, surgeons at AMH's care center will perform clubfoot repair surgery.
 Now, AMH is requesting $935 to fund Gift's procedure.
 After treatment, Gift will be able to walk and wear shoes.
 Gift’s mother shared, "I know my son will be very happy to be able to wear shoes and walk in a normal way.
 Please help him have this treatment."